RechieKho/piko-piko/README.md

 > Once you made the bootable USB, the old data in the USB will not be able to recovered.
 Please consider backing up the data of USB before doing such dangerous act.

 > [!NOTE]
-> The files saved inside the Piko-piko OS could not be recovered when transfered to a storage device.
+> The files saved inside the Piko-piko OS will be transfered as well!

 Piko-piko OS is an 16-bit x86 OS so it is able to boot on computer with intel-based CPU.

 To make a bootable Piko-piko USB, you'll need to have:

 - `piko-piko.bin` file from [building the source](#build-from-source),
 - A USB that can store the size of `piko-piko.bin`.

 Then, directly copy it onto your USB.

 ```
 # dd if=piko-piko.bin of=/dev/YOUR_USB bs=512 conv=notrunc
 ```

 Replace `YOUR_USB` with the device file of your USB.

 > [!CAUTION]